 - Add herbs, a small splash of lemon juice, salt, and black pepper.

 - Toss gently while everything is still warm so the flavors blend naturally.
+For extra flavor, lightly crush a few potato pieces while mixing to help absorb the mushroom juices.

 Try this next: Crispy Popcorn Chicken, Crispy Green Bean Fries, Creamy Egg & Cheese Pasta with Crispy Bacon